-In Anishinaabe Pictograph Sites of the The Canadian Shield I provided an introduction to what has become a series of posts on native Indian rock painting sites in the Canadian Shield area.
+In another post – Anishinaabe Pictograph Sites of The Canadian Shield – I provided an introduction to what has become a series of posts on Indigenous rock painting sites in the Canadian Shield area.
 Originally one long and unwieldy post, it has since been divided into individual posts, one for each of the provinces or U.S. border states where the pictographs are found.
 This should make the search for specific sites that much easier.

 Click on the following article title (Les Sites d’Art Rupestre au Québec) to see an online example of his work.
 (Scroll down to see the actual article.)
 Radio Canada in 2015 did a brief news story on Arsenault and his work titled Des sites d’art rupestre découverts en Abitibi-Témiscamingue.